 If your camper says things are not going as he/she expected or there is an area of concern, please inform us immediately via text and or email, and set up a time to talk with us on the phone in the evening.

 Summer Camp and LIT Payment: $100 non-refundable deposit is due per camper per session at the time of online registration.
-The remaining tuition may be paid either in full at the time of registration; or as an automatic draft from your credit card, in one installment on April 15, or two installments on March 15 and April 15.
-We accept Visa and MasterCard cards or checks.
-Canceled checks will receive a $35 fee.
-Registration made after April 1 will need to pay in full at time of registration.
+The remaining tuition may be paid either in full at the time of registration; or as an automatic draft from your credit card, or two installments: one on April 1 and May l.
+We accept Visa and MasterCard cards.
+Registration made after May 1 will need to pay in full at time of registration.

 Cancelations made prior to May 1 will receive a refund of tuition paid, less the $100 deposit per camper per session.
 Please submit requests to us via email.
 We are not able to give refunds after May 1 on summer camp registration or lessons.

-Transfer of Sessions: Campers may transfer to another session, space available, at no additional charge.
+Transfer of Sessions: Campers may transfer to another session, space available, at no additional charge prior to May 1.
+There is a $20 fee to change sessions after May 1.
 Please submit requests via email at least 7 days before the start of the session.

 Campers with contagious illnesses (excluding a mild case of the common cold), are not to be sent to camp.
 If a camper has a fever, stomach virus (vomiting and /or diahehae), or any other contagious illness, they must be "well" for 24 hours before sending them to camp.
 In the even your camper gets sick with a contagious illness at camp, we will call you or the emergency contact to come get your camper.
 Parents of the other campers in attendance that week will be informed via email that day if a camper is sent home with a contagious illness.
 We will include the nature of the illness, but of course the name of the ill camper is confidential.
 For helpful information on keeping your camper healthy, please see this link: https://www.acacamps.org/sites/default/files/resource_library/parents/parentflyer.pdf.